CelsoSantos/http-grpc-mux/README.md

 - [Gloo][1]
 - [Knative][2]

+## Repo Structure

+- `api/`: Contains the proto definitions
+- `k8s/`: Contains the `service.yaml` and `virtualservice.yaml` files to deploy onto K8s
+- `src/`: Contains the code that is executed on the container
+- `templates/`: Contains sample HTML templates to use as HTML output
+- `tooling/`:
+  - `bazel/`: Contains the bazel dependencies and configurations
+  - `docker/`: Contains the files required to build the sandbox Docker images.
+It also **MUST** contain you Docker Hub credentials if you intend to push images to your repo

+---

 ## Deployment

-In order to deploy the service into K8s execute the following command
+In order to deploy the service into K8s execute the following command:

 <!-- TODO -->
 ```bash